ringcentral/ringcentral-embeddable/docs/disable-features.md

 </script>
 ```

-Before we start to use Conference Call feature, need to add `TelephonySessions` permission to your app in RingCentral Developer website.
-Please send email to [devsupport](mailto:devsupport@ringcentral.com) to add `TelephonySessions` permission if you get any problem.
+Before we start to use Conference Call feature, need to add `ActiveCallControl` permission to your app in RingCentral Developer website.
+Please send email to [devsupport](mailto:devsupport@ringcentral.com) to add `ActiveCallControl` permission if you get any problem.

 ## Enable Active Call Control feature